fireproof-storage/firehouse-chat/README.md

 The example is based on the PartyKit generator.
 Fireproof runs anywhere.

+This app is a team chat application.
+It uses Gravatar for user avatars and Fireproof for real-time data synchronization.
+A real deployment would use a secure authentication method.

+In the workshop, we'll learn how the main timeline query works, how to add a new message, and how to create channels.
+We'll enable threads and look at AI integration on the backend.
+If we have time we will add file uploads and image previews.

+## Running the app

+* Git clone the repository
+* Run `npm install`
+* Run `npm run dev`

+## Changing the code

+Look in the `src` directory for the server and client code.
+The server code is in `server.ts` and the client code is in `client.ts`.

+The client uses components from the `components` directory.
+The main chat component is in `components/Channel.tsx`.
+The sidebar is in `components/Sidebar.tsx`, and it lists all the channels.

+### Generated PartyKit Info

 Welcome to the party, pal!

 This is a [Partykit](https://partykit.io) project, which lets you create real-time collaborative applications with minimal coding effort.